Maatary/haskell-no-project/ReadMe.md

 ## Compiling Haskell Sources With No External Dependencies to Produce an Executable Without Resorting to Packaging

-compiling haskell sources project without resorting to packaging is done as follows:
+Compiling the haskell sources of a project without resorting to packaging is done as follows:

  - First we create non-package managed project a.k.a. a non-source package project.
 This is essentially a folder where we have our haskell source files.